hashicorp/terraform-provider-aws/website/docs/d/vpc_peering_connection_ids.html.markdown

 All of the argument attributes except `filter` are also exported as result attributes.

 * `ids` - The IDs of the VPC Peering Connections.

-* `cidr_blocks` - The CIDR block of the requester VPC of the VPC Peering Connections.

-* `peer_cidr_blocks` - The CIDR block of the accepter VPC of the VPC Peering Connections.